Workers Compensation EMR

 Create a safety committee.

 A safety committee is responsible for communicating health and safety issues between the management and employees.
 In addition, the safety committee will assess health and safety hazards present in the business.
-It will also evaluate the effectiveness of the company’s safety program and help improve programs in place.
+It will also evaluate the effectiveness of the company’s safety program and help improve the programs in place.

 Perform regular equipment and tools inspections.